go-gilbert/gilbert/README.md

 ## Usage

-Run `gilbert init` to create a sample `gilbert.yaml` file with basic build task.
+Run `gilbert init` to create a sample `gilbert.yaml` file in your project's directory with basic build task.

 To run specific task, use `gilbert run [taskname]`